toolleeo/cli-apps/README.md

 * [mdcat](https://github.com/swsnr/mdcat) - cat for Markdown
 * [mdformat](https://github.com/executablebooks/mdformat) - Mdformat is an opinionated Markdown formatter that can be used to enforce a consistent style in Markdown files.
 * [mdt](https://github.com/robolab-pavia/mdt) - MarkDown in the Terminal.
 A Markdown viewer with themes defined by JSON files and interactive mode to open links and word-wrapping adaptable to the terminal width.
-* [Terminal Markdown Viewer](https://github.com/axiros/terminal_markdown_viewer) - Python based Markdown viewer with themes
+* [Terminal Markdown Viewer](https://github.com/axiros/terminal_markdown_viewer) - Python based Markdown viewer with themes source code highlighting and a directory change monitor.
 * [Textual Markdown Browser](https://github.com/willmcgugan/textual-markdown) - Experimental "Markdown browser" for the terminal, built with Textual.

 ## <a name="networking"></a>Networking